Bhogate/disposable-emails/README.md

 This repo accepts pull requests, and keeps adding sites / domains that provide disposable emails.

 # Whom does this benefit ?
-Both, for providers who want to block and the users who want to get some random dispoable email.
-It's upto the usage.
+Both, for those providers who want to block registration using disposable emails and the users who want to get some random disposable email.
+It's up to the usage.

 # How to check if an email is a disposable email or not ?
 Make a HEAD request to the following endpoint.